steadybit/action-kit/docs/action-api.md

 ### Hints and parameter hints

 Actions and action parameters can contain hints.
 These will be rendered inside the UI experiment editor.
 The following screenshot shows an action with a hint and hint type "hint_warning" and a parameter hint with type "hint_info".
+The action contain can also be written, using Markdown.

 ![action hint](img/action-hint.png)